• Menu

 Do paintings make you dance?
 Do paintings relive that great memory?
 Do paintings make you cry, laugh, and relax?

 No, this picture on the wall, is a nice to see, a nice to have item.
-Besides it is so difficult to see the difference between the “exuberating and imaginative” original and the “mundane and bland” copy that the art world needed half a century to see the difference between many fakes and originals.
+Besides it is so difficult to see the difference between the “impressive and imaginative” original and the “mundane and bland” copy.
+In some cases the art world needed half a century to see the difference between many fakes and originals.

 The valuation of paintings and music is very different.
 The latter, to a certain extent, is much more democratic.
 A wildly held popular song will end up in the top 10.
 The majority decides on the value of the music piece.